I'll Never Love Again: Reception

-Critical reception and accolades
+Critical response

-"I'll Never Love Again" was acclaimed by music critics, being called "stunning" and "show-stopping".
-Various outlets predicted it would earn Gaga an Academy Awards nomination for Best Original Song.
-Vanity Fairs Yohana Desta believed that even though "Shallow" was the front-runner in the Oscar race, (Note: "Shallow" ultimately did end up being the nominated song, and later the winner of the category at the 91st Academy Awards.)
-"I'll Never Love Again" would be "a more traditional choice, and serves as a perfect showcase of Gaga's impressive vocal range", calling it "the most heartrending song on the film's soundtrack".
-USA Todays Patrick Ryan felt that with "I'll Never Love Again", "the film's devastating emotional closer", Gaga is "powering through a formidable number about love and loss with searing vulnerability and grace.
-It's a transcendent achievement that could single-handedly net the singer-turned-actress her first Oscar, reminding us yet again that she's one of the best vocalists right now in any genre, pop or otherwise."
+"I'll Never Love Again" received widespread critical acclaim.
+Music journalists described it as "stunning" and "show-stopping".
+Several outlets predicted that it could earn Gaga an Academy Awards nomination for Best Original Song.
+Writing for Vanity Fair, Yohana Desta said although "Shallow" was the Oscar front-runner, (Note: "Shallow" ultimately did end up being the nominated song, and later the winner of the category at the 91st Academy Awards.)
+"I'll Never Love Again" was "a more traditional choice" that served as "a perfect showcase" of Gaga's vocal range, and called it "the most heartrending song on the film's soundtrack".
+USA Todays Patrick Ryan felt that with "I'll Never Love Again", "the film's devastating emotional closer", Gaga delivers a "formidable number about love and loss with searing vulnerability and grace", calling it a "transcendent achievement" that could "single-handedly net the singer-turned-actress her first Oscar" and reaffirm her status as "one of the best vocalists right now in any genre".